The Art of Computer Programming: Bounty for finding errors

 The offer of a so-called Knuth reward check worth "one hexadecimal dollar" (100_{HEX} base 16 cents, in decimal, is $2.56) for any errors found, and the correction of these errors in subsequent printings, has contributed to the highly polished and still-authoritative nature of the work, long after its first publication.

 Assembly language in the book

-All examples in the books use a hypothetical language called "MIX assembly language" (MIXAL), which runs on "a mythical computer called MIX".
-Currently, the MIX computer is being replaced by the MMIX computer, which is a RISC version.
-The conversion from MIX to MMIX was a large ongoing project for which Knuth solicited volunteers for help.
-Software such as GNU MDK exists to provide emulation of the MIX architecture.
+All examples in the books use a hypothetical language called "MIX assembly language" (MIXAL), which runs on "a mythical computer called 'MIX,'" which was developed to be contemporaneous with other 1960s and 1970s computers.
+Despite Knuth's intention to have MIX stand the test of time, he remarked in the third edition of the first volume that it had nonetheless become "quite obsolete."
+During the 1990s, Knuth began developing MMIX, a modern, RISC-based computer, which Knuth described as "A RISC computer for the new millennium."
+The conversion from MIX to MMIX was a large, multi-year project, for which Knuth solicited help from volunteers.
+MMIX would reach its stable release in 2011.
 Knuth considers the use of assembly language necessary for the speed and memory usage of algorithms to be judged.